fivetran/dbt_instagram_business/README.md

 ## What does this dbt package do?

-- Produces modeled tables that leverage Instagram Business data from [Fivetran's connector](https://fivetran.com/docs/applications/instagram-business) in the format described by [this ERD](https://fivetran.com/docs/applications/instagram-business#schemainformation) and builds off the output of our [Instagram Business source package](https://github.com/fivetran/dbt_instagram_business_source).
+- Produces modeled tables that leverage Instagram Business data from [Fivetran's connector](https://fivetran.com/docs/applications/instagram-business) in the format described by [this ERD](https://fivetran.com/docs/applications/instagram-business#schemainformation).

 The main focus of the package is to transform the core social media object tables into analytics-ready models that can be easily unioned in to other social media platform packages to get a single view.
 This is aided by our [Social Media Reporting package](https://github.com/fivetran/dbt_social_media_reporting).